r-hub/proposal/proposal.md

     Instruct Jenkins to create another worker.
 It's parameters are supplied in the body of the request, in JSON.

+- `DELETE /worker/<id>`

+    Remove a worker.

 ### Jenkins Linux workers (weeks 2-3), backends

 We will support different backends for workers.
 Initiallly there will be two backends: local, DigitalOcean or AWS.

 The local backend is for development and testing, it creates a worker on the local machine.

+The DigitalOcean/AWS worker is mainly for production (but can be used for testing).
 DigitalOcean has an API to create a droplet with Docker support, AWS has an API as well.

-The DigitalOcean/AWS worker is mainly for production (but can be used for testing).
 Jenkins has a Docker plugin that can create the container, once a Docker environment is set up.

 Each platform needs to be able to install a recent version of R-devel (and R-patched).
 For the Linux workers, a permanent Jenkins job